Renewable Heat Incentive (RHI)

 Most homes receive estimated RHI payments, but you may be required to install a meter and submit meter readings so Ofgem knows how much to pay you.
 Ofgem decides whether or not your system should be metered.

-From spring 2017, all new heat pumps applying to receive RHI payments must have an electricity meter installed with them.
+From spring/summer 2017, all new heat pumps applying to receive RHI payments must have an electricity meter installed with them.
 This is to help consumers make most efficient use of their heat pumps by making them monitor the performance of their system and understanding its electricity usage.

 Ofgem offers an extra annual payment if you register for a Metering and Monitoring Service Package.